 Join Today

-Wisconsin is now sitting at number 29 in the League of American Bicyclists’ most recent Bicycle Friendly States Rankings.
+In 2022, Wisconsin sits at number 29 in the League of American Bicyclists’ most recent Bicycle Friendly States Rankings.
 Once ranked number two in the Nation, Wisconsin enjoyed a place in the top ten until 2017, after we became the only state in the country to repeal our Complete Streets policy.

 This Ranking is a call to action for states to invest in bicycling infrastructure and bicycle-friendly legislation.
 Unfortunately, for the last half-decade, our state hasn’t done enough.
 Like many other states, on a bipartisan basis Wisconsin legislators and Gov. Evers agreed to make it easier for people to ride e-bikes in Wisconsin.
 Frankly, this was low-hanging fruit.
 Much, much more needs to be done to improve bicycling options, safety, and infrastructure in Wisconsin.